SHI-Labs/Versatile-Diffusion/README.md

 All corresponding evaluation configs can be found in ```./configs/experiment```.
 There are useful information in the config.
 You can easy customized it and run your own batched evaluations.

-For the commends above, you also need to:
+For the commands above, you also need to:
 * Create ```./pretrained``` and move all downloaded pretrained models in it.
 * Create ```./log/sd_nodataset/99999_eval``` for baseline evaluations on SD
 * Create ```./log/vd_nodataset/99999_eval``` for evaluations on VD